Suped

 p=none

-Good for discovery, not enough for BIMI display at many providers.
+Useful for discovery, but not enough for BIMI display at providers that require enforcement.

 Partial enforcement